mahilab/Syntacts/README.md

 > cmake --build . --target install --config Debug
 ```

 This will build `Syntacts` in its entirity in both Release and Debug configurations, and then install them to your system (likely in `C:\Program Files (x86)\Syntacts`, but possibly elsewhere if you have CMake configured differently).

 A few details to note:

 - The `git clone` option `--recurse-submodules` is required because we use git submodules.
 If you don't pass this option, then libraries in `3rdparty` **will not** be cloned and your compliation will fail.
-- The reason we require you to manually download ASIO with `wget` is because Steinberg's licensing agreement forbids that we distribute it.
+- The reason we require you to manually download the ASIO SDK with `wget` is because Steinberg's licensing agreement forbids that we distribute it.
 You can skip these two steps if you don't plan on using ASIO (though, you defintely should if you can!).
 - You may need to specify a different CMake generator with `-G` if you have a another version of Visual Studio installed (e.g. `cmake .. -G "Visual Studio 15 2017 Win64"`)